Constitution of Namibia: Preamble

 have finally emerged victorious in our struggle against colonialism, racism and apartheid;

 are determined to adopt a Constitution which expresses for ourselves and our children our resolve to cherish and to protect the gains of our long struggle; desire to promote amongst all of us the dignity of the individual and the unity and integrity of the Namibian nation among and in association with the nations of the world; will strive to achieve national reconciliation and to foster peace, unity and a common loyalty to a single state;

 committed to these principles, have resolved to constitute the Republic of Namibia as a sovereign, secular, democratic and unitary State securing to all our citizens justice, liberty, equality, and fraternity.

 Now therefore, we the people of Namibia accept and adopt this Constitution as the fundamental law of our Sovereign and Independent Republic."

 Chapters

-The Constitution consists of 21 chapters totaling 148 articles.
+The Constitution consists of 21 chapters totalling 148 articles.